-Assess local pharmacokinetics (PK) of vicriviroc (MK-4176) and MK-2048 during and after 28-days of continuous use of two MK-2048A IVRs containing different dose strengths

-Summary: MTN-028 was a single-site, single-blind, two-arm, randomized Phase 1 safety and PK trial of two IVRs containing a combination of a CCR5-receptor antagonist, VCV (MK-4176), with an integrase inhibitor, MK-2048.
-The two rings tested in MTN-028 were formulated with different dose strengths:

-- 1. Formulation A (Low dose): IVR containing 91 mg of VCV (MK-4176) and 10 mg of MK-2048 - 2.
-Formulation B (Original dose): IVR containing 182 mg VCV (MK-4176) 30 mg MK-2048

-The study enrolled 18 evaluable healthy, 18-45-year old HIV-uninfected, non-pregnant, sexually abstinent women who were using adequate contraception.
+Assess local pharmacokinetics (PK) of vicriviroc (MK-4176) and MK-2048 during and after 28-days of continuous use of two MK-2048A IVRs containing different dose strengths Summary: MTN-028 was a single-site, single-blind, two-arm, randomized Phase 1 safety and PK trial of two IVRs containing a combination of a CCR5-receptor antagonist, VCV (MK-4176), with an integrase inhibitor, MK-2048.
+The two rings tested in MTN-028 were formulated with different dose strengths: - 1.
+Formulation A (Low dose): IVR containing 91 mg of VCV (MK-4176) and 10 mg of MK-2048 - 2.
+Formulation B (Original dose): IVR containing 182 mg VCV (MK-4176) 30 mg MK-2048 The study enrolled 18 evaluable healthy, 18-45-year old HIV-uninfected, non-pregnant, sexually abstinent women who were using adequate contraception.
 Women were randomized to one of two study regimens in a 2:1 ratio (low dose: original dose).
 The IVR was used continuously for approximately 28 consecutive days.

-Based on in vitro, in vivo, and ex vivo studies, VCV (MK-4176) and MK-2048 show promise as topicallyapplied microbicides.
+Based on in vitro, in vivo, and ex vivo studies, VCV (MK-4176) and MK-2048 show promise as topically-applied microbicides.
 The safety and acceptability of these agents alone and in combination were evaluated in the MTN-027 trial; however, the optimal dose of MK-4176 and MK-2048 to achieve sufficient vaginal fluid concentrations for antiviral activity is unknown.
-Two different formulations of the MK-2048A combination IVR were developed and evaluated in MTN-028 in an effort to inform in vitro and in vivo modeling to further optimize the drug release profiles of an IVR containing VCV and MK-2048 for use in future studies, including the potential development of a combination antiretroviral/contraceptive ring.
+Two different formulations of the MK-2048A combination IVR were developed and evaluated in MTN-028 to inform in vitro and in vivo modeling to further optimize the drug release profiles of an IVR containing VCV and MK-2048 for use in future studies, including the potential development of a combination antiretroviral/contraceptive ring.
 MTN-027 and MTN-028 were the first clinical trials to test an integrase inhibitor as a microbicide.

-Follow-up of all participants was completed March 22, 2016, and the primary results manuscript was recently accepted for publication in Clinical Infectious Diseases, along with the primary results manuscript for Protocol MTN-027.

-Results: The 2 doses/formulations of a combination VCV/MK-2048 IVR were safe and well-tolerated: all AEs were of Grade 1 or 2 severity, with no statistically significant differences in related genitourinary AEs or AEs of Grade 2 or higher severity observed between the two study arms (p=1.00).
+Follow-up of all participants was completed March 22, 2016.
+The primary results manuscript was published in Clinical Infectious Diseases, along with the primary results manuscript for Protocol MTN-027.
+Results: The two doses/formulations of a combination VCV/MK-2048 IVR were safe and well-tolerated: all AEs were of Grade 1 or 2 severity, with no statistically significant differences in related genitourinary AEs or AEs of Grade 2 or higher severity observed between the two study arms (p=1.00).
 VCV and MK-2048 were detectable in plasma, CVF, and cervical tissue, and higher drug release and plasma drug exposure was observed in the original versus low-dose IVR.
+Future studies are needed to determine the optimal

+MTN-028 (continued)

-Future studies are needed to determine the optimal drug release and concentration profiles of VCV and MK-2048 needed to achieve protection from HIV acquisition.
+drug release and concentration profiles of VCV and MK-2048 needed to achieve protection from HIV acquisition.

 Clinical Research Sites: USA Bridge HIV CRS

+Citation:

-Liu A, Zhang J, Anderson PL, Wagner T, Pan Z, Peda M, Gomez K, Beamer M, Jacobson C, Strizki J, Dezzutti CS, Piper JM.
-Phase 1 pharmacokinetic trial of two intravaginal rings containing different dose strengths of vicriviroc (MK-4176) and MK-2048.
-Clin Infect Dis 2018: In Press
+Liu AY, Zhang J, Anderson PL, Wagner T, Pan Z, Peda M, Gomez K, Beamer M, Jacobson C, Strizki J, Dezzutti CS, Piper JM; MTN-028 Protocol Team for the Microbicide Trials Network.
+Phase 1 pharmacokinetic trial of 2 intravaginal rings containing different dose strengths of vicriviroc (MK-4176) and MK-2048.
+Clin Infect Dis 2018; Oct 4 [Epub ahead of print]

-Phase 1 Pharmacokinetic Study of the Dapivirine Vaginal Ring in Lactating Women

-Protocol Chair: Lisa Noguchi, PhD, CNM

-Protocol Co-Chair: Richard Beigi, MD, MSc

-Study Product: Dapivirine (25 mg) Vaginal Ring (VR-004)

-Date of First Enrollment: 16 March 2016

-Closed to Accrual 15 February 2017

-Total Enrolled/Expected 16/16 participants

-Current Status: Primary analysis complete
+MTN-029/IPM 039 Phase 1 Pharmacokinetic Study of the Dapivirine Vaginal Ring in Lactating Women Protocol Chair: Lisa Noguchi, PhD, CNM Protocol Co-Chair: Richard Beigi, MD, MSc Study Product: • Dapivirine (25 mg) Vaginal Ring (VR-004) Date of First Enrollment: 16 March 2016 Closed to Accrual 15 February 2017 Total Enrolled/Expected 16/16 Current Status: Primary Analysis Complete; Published Primary Objective: